-Note. =significance at 0.001; =significance at 0.05; LL=Lower Level; UL=Upper Level; CSB=Consumer Spending Behaviour perception on the linkage between GST rate and its complexity and consumer spending behaviour.
+Note. = significance at 0.001; = significance at 0.05; LL=Lower Level; UL=Upper Level; CSB=Consumer Spending Behaviour spending behaviour is investigated.
+We also study the mediating effect of both consumer awareness and consumer perception on the linkage between GST rate and its complexity and consumer spending behaviour.
 Our findings indicate that most Malaysians find GST rate and complexity of the tax system as a major determinant for their awareness and perception towards the re-implementation of GST.
 Even though majority of the Malaysians recognized the efficiency of GST, they find the GST system complex and difficult to be understood.
-As the public assumes GST to be a cumbersome system, thus government's efforts in changing people's viewpoints on the GST system is essential.
+As the general public assumes GST to be a cumbersome system, thus government's efforts in changing people's viewpoints on the GST system is essential.
 Our results are consistent with the findings of Jamal, Mustapha, Khairi, and Alwi (2018), Saad (2014) and Tambi, Ibrahim, Yusof, and Tahir (2018) who suggest that the lack of general and technical knowledge on the complicated GST regime itself causes people to perceive the tax system negatively.